RevolveNTNU/RosNet/README.md

 ## How to use the library:
 For full API documentation go to: https://revolventnu.github.io/RosNet/
 <!-- User documentation-->
-To use RosNet in a C#-based application: Install RosNet as a NuGet Package
+To use RosNet in a C#-based application: Install RosNet as a NuGet Package.

 ### Using statement
 ```C#